US Building Permits Scraper — Multi-City Construction Leads avatar

 }

-Fields a city doesn't publish are null (see the coverage table above) — your pipeline gets a stable schema either way.
+Fields a city doesn't publish are null (see coverage table) — your pipeline gets a stable schema either way.

 Known limitations

-• permit_class is unknown where a city doesn't classify permits (NYC, Chicago); the permitClass filter never drops unclassified records.
+• permit_class is unknown where a city doesn't classify permits; the filter never drops unclassified records.

-• SF and LA do not publish contractor names in their permit datasets.
+• SF, LA, Mesa, and Montgomery County don't publish contractor names in their permit datasets.

 • Valuation is missing on permit types some cities don't cost (e.g., many trade permits).

-• Data quality is the city's: occasional missing geocodes (Austin ~50%) or typos pass through as-is; we normalize structure, not truth.
+• Data quality is the city's: occasional missing geocodes (Austin ~40%, Henderson ~50%), date quirks (a handful of Collin County records carry future-dated entries), and typos pass through as-is.
+We normalize structure, not truth.

 Changelog